iBicha/youtube-dl-server/README.md

+Archiving this repo for a few reasons:

+- It's slow to spin a python process with every request
+- There needs to be a better performance and caching
+- Security can be an issue with this approach
+- There are better alternatives than this

+I apologize if this is abrupt - if this project is important to you, please do feel free to keep it alive by creating a fork.

+Thanks - iBicha

 # youtube-dl-server

 A youtube-dl web server, powered by youtube-dl.

 Intended to provide raw video url and other metadata as a json payload, not as a streaming server.